 (j) Any Bankruptcy Party shall commence a voluntary case or other proceeding seeking liquidation, reorganization or other relief with respect to itself or its Indebtedness or other liabilities under any bankruptcy, insolvency or other similar law or seeking the appointment of a trustee, receiver, liquidator, custodian or other similar official for it or any of its property, or consent by a Bankruptcy Party to any such relief or to the appointment of or taking possession by any such official in an involuntary case or other proceeding commenced against it, or the making by a Bankruptcy Party of a general assignment for the benefit of creditors, or the failure by a Bankruptcy Party, or the admission by a Bankruptcy Party in writing of its inability, to pay its debts generally as they become due, or any action by a Bankruptcy Party to authorize or effect any of the foregoing.

-(k) The Hawaii I 125-0 Trust, a Delaware business trust, fails to pay on the due date any amount payable by it under the Hawaii I Facility Agreement at the place at and in the currency in which it is expressed to be payable .
+(k) The Hawaii I 125-0 Trust, a Delaware business trust, fails to pay on the due date any amount payable by it under the Hawaii I Facility Agreement at the place at and in the currency in which it is expressed to be payable but, without affecting Section 25.1, such nonpayment shall not constitute an Event of Default if it is a nonpayment in respect of any amount other than the principal of the related notes and the relevant payment of such amount is received by the Agent within five Business Days after the due date for payment thereof.

 Section 13.2 Cancellation and Repayment.
 At any time after the occurrence and during the continuance of an Event of Default the Agent may and, if so instructed by the Majority Lenders, will by notice to the Trust: